demisto/content/Packs/MicrosoftSafeLinksStatistics/Integrations/MicrosoftSafeLinksStatistics/README.md

-Use the integration to get statistics from the O365 service on Safe Links clicks This integration was integrated and tested with version xx of Microsoft SafeLinks Statistics
+Use the integration to get statistics from the O365 service on Safe Links clicks This integration was integrated and tested with Microsoft Office 365
 ## Configure Microsoft SafeLinks Statistics on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.